 - ACT Scores taken within 2 years showing:

-- English and Writing combined score 21 or higher and
+English and Reading score of 18 or higher and

 - Standardized test scores: